xingchengxu/WSigKernel/README.md

 The paper on our General/Weighted Signature Kernel Methods will be forthcoming on Annals of Applied Probability.
 The early version can be found on arXiv:

 Thomas Cass, Terry Lyons, and Xingcheng Xu.
 “Weighted Signature Kernels.”
-Annals of Applied Probability (AAP), accepted/forthcoming (2023+).
+Annals of Applied Probability (AAP), forthcoming (2023).
 (Early access: as “General Signature Kernels” on arXiv preprint arXiv:2107.00447 (2021))

 <a href="https://arxiv.org/abs/2107.00447" title="[arXiv Link]" target="_blank">[arXiv Link]</a> <a href="https://arxiv.org/pdf/2107.00447.pdf" title="[PDF on arXiv (the first version)]" target="_blank">[PDF on arXiv (the first version)]</a>